esl/MongooseIM/doc/modules/mod_jingle_sip.md

 ##### 1.2 Signaling session-accept to other XMPP user via SIP Proxy

-When the other user accepts the call invite sent by the first the following sequence happens.
+When the other user accepts the call invite sent by the first, the following sequence is executed.
-This is continuation of [previous example](#11-signaling-session-initiate-to-other-xmpp-user-via-sip-proxy)
+This is a continuation of the [previous example](#11-signaling-session-initiate-to-other-xmpp-user-via-sip-proxy)

 ```
 +-------+                       +-------------+        +-----------+                   +-------+